 Learning and Culture Director at Stellar Philippines

 Franelyn Saguindang Riego de Dios, MS has been in training and leadership development for more than a decade now.
 In earning her Master of Science in Biology degree, she joined the College of Science and Mathematics faculty of MSU-IIT and published her studies in Asia Life and Philippine Scientists Journals.
 For her, moving into the corporate world felt odd at first but with the scientific method and discipline in her backpack, it has become a fulfilling experience.
-You may also visit her personal Science & Leadership Blog Site at Leadership Genome Project.
+You may also visit her personal Science Blog Site at Live Well.
 She also enjoys music (sings and plays the piano) and art (portrait sketch).